thorchain/docs/thornodes/overview/node-operations.md

 ### Make Relay

 Make Relay can be used to send messages into the `#mainnet` channel of the Dev Discord.
-This allows Node Operators to communicate with Discord members without having post as a Discord user, helping to protect their identiy.&#x20;
+This allows Node Operators to communicate with Discord members without having post as a Discord user, helping to protect their identiy.

 Usage: `make relay "{`_`Message you want to send}`_`"`